jencabo/submission-lab1/README.md

 $ vagrant up
 $ vagrant ssh

-Continue if you did not get a directory not found error on cd portalapp:
+Continue if you did not get a directory not found error on cd portalapp, install the requirements using PIP:
+$ pip install -r requirements.txt

+Make migrations and collect static files
 $ python3 manage.py makemigrations
 $ python3 manage.py collectstatic